Steerable but Not Decodable: Function Vectors Operate Beyond the Logit Lens: Background and Related Work

-\paragraph{Probing, the logit lens, and vocabulary projection.} \citet{belinkov2022probing} surveyed probing classifiers. \citet{hewitt2019designing} raised concerns about probe complexity---a high-capacity probe may ``find'' information that is not linearly accessible to the model itself.
-The \emph{logit lens}~\citep{nostalgebraist2020logitlens} avoids this by projecting intermediate activations through the model's own final LayerNorm and unembedding matrix $W_U$, requiring no learned parameters. \citet{belrose2023eliciting} proposed the \emph{tuned lens} with per-layer affine corrections; we use the parameter-free version.
-Vocabulary-space analysis has been applied to MLP layers as key-value memories~\citep{geva2022transformer} and weight matrix analysis~\citep{dar2023analyzing}.
-We extend this to projecting \emph{function vectors} through $W_U$, revealing what tokens each FV ``votes for''---a diagnostic that, to our knowledge, has not been explored in prior work.
+\paragraph{Probing, the logit lens, and vocabulary projection.} \citet{belinkov2022probing} surveyed probing classifiers; \citet{hewitt2019designing} raised the probe-complexity concern.
+The logit lens~\citep{nostalgebraist2020logitlens} sidesteps this by projecting intermediate activations through the model's own final LayerNorm and unembedding matrix $W_U$, requiring no learned parameters.
+It is well-known to fail at early layers~\citep{belrose2023eliciting}, motivating the tuned lens with per-layer affine corrections, which we apply as a conservative diagonal robustness check (\S\ref{sec:tunedlens}).
+Closely related observations exist: \citet{ward2025reasoning} noted base-model steering vectors ``never map to backtracking logits at early-to-mid layers''; \citet{arad2025saes} found at the SAE level that input (decodability) and output (steerability) features ``rarely co-occur''; \citet{she2025linear} reported a temporal version of the dissociation during training (decodability before steerability); \citet{makelov2024subspace} showed steering can operate via ``dormant pathways'' disconnected from where information appears to be encoded.
+Our contribution is a systematic, multi-model, multi-task quantification of this gap with a tuned-lens robustness check.

-\paragraph{Mechanistic interpretability and prompt sensitivity.} Our patching methodology follows causal tracing~\citep{meng2022locating, conmy2023towards}. \citet{wang2022interpretability} analyzed IOI circuits; \citet{olsson2022context} identified induction heads; \citet{geva2023dissecting} dissected factual recall. \citet{sclar2023quantifying} quantified prompt formatting sensitivity; our work extends prompt sensitivity analysis to the internal geometry of steering vectors.
-Simpson's paradox~\citep{simpson1951interpretation} in ML evaluation was first identified in activation steering by our preliminary work~\citep{nadaf2025cross}; we now test whether it persists at $4\times$ scale.
+\paragraph{Mechanistic interpretability and prompt sensitivity.} Our patching methodology follows causal tracing~\citep{meng2022locating, conmy2023towards}. \citet{wang2022interpretability} analyzed indirect-object identification circuits, \citet{olsson2022context} identified induction heads, and \citet{geva2023dissecting} dissected factual recall. \citet{sclar2023quantifying} quantified prompt-formatting sensitivity at the behavioral level; we extend prompt sensitivity analysis to the internal geometry of steering vectors.
+Simpson's paradox~\citep{simpson1951interpretation} in steering evaluation was first identified in the preliminary study above; we test whether it persists at $4\times$ scale.